2018 Kia Stinger video preview

 Car Tech

 Look, Kia has a history of delivering on concept car promises, a lot.
-But today the company makes a leap forward from that car company that offers nice, mainstream cars like the Soul and Optima to being serious with enthusiasts with a rear-wheel drive sports sedan.
+But today the company makes a leap forward from that car company that offers nice, mainstream cars like the Soul and Optima to being serious with enthusiasts with a rear-wheel-drive sports sedan.

 I present to you, the 2018 Kia Stinger.